githubgdg/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Identifiers :

-subject - The ID of the test subject activity - The name of activity performed when the corresponding measurements were taken
+- subject is the ID of the test subject.
+- activity is the name of activity performed when the corresponding measurements were taken.

 ## Measurements :